a8jan/fujinet-pc/README.md

 ## Download

-FujiNet-PC pre-compiled binaries for selected operating systems are available on project page in [Releases](https://github.com/FujiNetWIFI/fujinet-pc/releases) section.
+FujiNet-PC pre-compiled binaries for selected operating systems are available in [Releases](https://github.com/FujiNetWIFI/fujinet-pc/releases) section.

-Bundle with [FujiNet-PC Launcher](https://github.com/a8jan/fujinet-pc-launcher), which includes Launcher GUI, FujiNet-PC binaries, NetSIO hub and NetSIO custom device for Altirra, can be downloaded from project's [Releases](https://github.com/a8jan/fujinet-pc-launcher/releases).
-An alternative to all in one bundle is a variant which includes scripts only.
+If interested into running FujiNet-PC with Altirra take a look at [FujiNet-PC Launcher](https://github.com/a8jan/fujinet-pc-launcher).
+The provided bundle includes FujiNet-PC binaries, Launcher GUI, NetSIO hub and NetSIO custom device for Altirra.
+An alternative to all in one bundle is a variant which includes scripts only (no binaries).
+Python 3 is needed to run scripts.

 ## Build instructions